DevExpress/testcafe/docs/articles/documentation/extending-testcafe/browser-provider-plugin/index.md

 After that, TestCafe will use the provider version you are currently developing.

-For information on how to specify a browser in tests, see [Specifying Browsers for Test Task](../../using-testcafe/common-concepts/browser-support.md#specifying-browsers-for-test-task).
+For information on how to specify a browser in tests, see [Specifying a Browser for a Test Task](#specifying-a-browser-for-a-test-task).

 ## Publishing the Provider to npm